-Adjustments: Normal and Early retirement costs were loaded by 8% to reflect lump sums payable at retirement but not available in the active data.
+Adjustments: Normal and Early retirement costs were increased by 8% to reflect lump sums that are payable at retirement but not available in the active data.
 Retiree liabilities were increased 1% to account for pop-up retiree benefits.

-Post-Retirement Subsidy: 60% of future retirees were assumed to elect to receive the post-retirement health subsidy.
+Post-Retirement Subsidy: 60% of current actives and 25% of current terminated vested members were assumed to elect to receive the post-retirement health subsidy upon retirement.